Manitoba: Confederation

 Rupert's Land was ceded to Canada by the Hudson's Bay Company in 1869 and incorporated into the Northwest Territories; a lack of attention to Métis concerns caused Métis leader Louis Riel to establish a local provisional government which formed into the Convention of Forty and the subsequent elected Legislative Assembly of Assiniboia on 9 March 1870.
 This assembly subsequently sent three delegates to Ottawa to negotiate with the Canadian government.
-This resulted in the Manitoba Act and that province's entry into the Canadian Confederation.
+This resulted in the Manitoba Act and that province's entry into Confederation.
 Prime Minister Sir John A. Macdonald introduced the Manitoba Act in the House of Commons of Canada, the bill was given Royal Assent and Manitoba was brought into Canada as a province in 1870.
 Louis Riel was pursued by British army officer Garnet Wolseley because of the rebellion, and Riel fled into exile.
 The Canadian government blocked the Métis' attempts to obtain land promised to them as part of Manitoba's entry into confederation.
 Facing racism from the new flood of white settlers from Ontario, large numbers of Métis moved to what would become Saskatchewan and Alberta.

 Numbered Treaties were signed in the late 19th century with the chiefs of First Nations that lived in the area.
 They made specific promises of land for every family.
 As a result, a reserve system was established under the jurisdiction of the federal government.
 The prescribed amount of land promised to the native peoples was not always given; this led Indigenous groups to assert rights to the land through land claims, many of which are still ongoing.